 Day 9 - (Breakfast / Lunch / Dinner)

-Our journey is towards the southern end of Kakadu where we spend the whole morning at Gunlom Falls*.
+Travel towards the southern end of Kakadu where we spend the whole morning at Gunlom Falls*.
 There’s a large plunge pool at the base of the waterfall to enjoy, however the climb to the top of the falls is a must!
 Relax in a natural infinity pool with a postcard backdrop of the Arnhem Land escarpment, take a dip in the sandy middle pool and swim under a waterfall in the rear pool.
-So many choices.
 Crocodile Dundee loved this magical place and you will too!
 After lunch and a final swim in the lower plunge pool we exit the national park and travel via Batchelor to our overnight campsite near Litchfield National Park.

 Day 10 - (Breakfast / Lunch)

-Today is spent exploring the waterfalls, spring-fed streams and rugged sandstone escarpments of Litchfield National Park and see why Litchfield is one of the ultimate Top End travel experiences.
-Marvel at the intriguing magnetic and cathedral termite mounds and swim, hike and explore Florence and Wangi Falls*).
+Explore the waterfalls, spring-fed streams and rugged sandstone escarpments of Litchfield National Park and see why Litchfield is one of the ultimate Top End travel experiences.
+Marvel at the intriguing magnetic and cathedral termite mounds and swim, hike and explore Florence and Wangi Falls*.
 Discover the many rock holes and cascading waterfalls of Buley Rockhole before our early evening arrival back in Darwin where this incredible Central Australia and Top End tour concludes.